awsdocs/amazon-route53-docs/doc_source/getting-started.md

 In the preceding procedure, you created a bucket for your domain name, such as example\.com\.
 This allows your users to access your website by using your domain name, such as example\.com\.

 If you also want your users to be able to use **www**\.*your\-domain\-name*, such as www\.example\.com, to access your sample website, you create a second S3 bucket\.
-You then configure the second bucket to route traffic to the first bucket\.
+You then configure the second bucket to route traffic to the first bucket\.<a name="getting-started-create-s3-www-bucket-procedure"></a>

 **To create an S3 bucket for www\.*your\-domain\-name***